 WA Senator Glenn Sterle says the Fair Work Ombudsman (FWO) is asleep at the wheel when it comes to policing sham contracting in trucking.

-Just last week the Shadow Assistant Minister for Road Safety says he was made aware of a dodgy operator in the Perth metro area advertising for an experienced casual HC driver on an ABN.
+Earlier this month he says he was made aware of a dodgy operator in the Perth metro area advertising for an experienced casual HC driver on an ABN.

 The company even went as far as saying the driver had to be over 25 years of age – for insurance purposes – and be registered for GST.

 Successful applicants would be promised 40-plus hours per week, on a starting rate of $29 per hour.

 When Sterle challenged the company, it withdrew its advertisement and took its website down.

 “This sort of behaviour must not continue if we want to see a viable, safe, sustainable and efficient road transport industry in Australia going forward,” said Sterle.